JoelHaa/juna-aikataulu/README.md

 # juna-aikataulu
-Simple reactjs train schedule app using vr public rest api
+Simple reactjs train schedule app using VR public rest api

+Two version available, one using the static api of VR and the other using their graphql api